 Originally the Pippa in this story was a male bird, called Columbus* so named as a slightly humorous homage to one of our better-known historical explorers and risk takers, Christopher Columbus and his great (and sometimes misguided) yearning for adventure.
 Although she’s had a gender change, I hope the sense of adventure and daring still prevails in Pippa’s story.

-*The scientific name for homing pigeon is Columbia livia.
+*The scientific name for homing pigeon is Columba livia.

 Andrew’s striking pictures ably capture all the joie de vivre and drama of Pippa’s solo flight, beautifully accentuating the sometimes misunderstood personality and unique traits of the homing pigeon.
 For more Fun Facts on this amazing bird, click on the image below.